weltevree-micro-adventure

 OUTDOOROVEN

 This outdooroven is an eye-catcher in any garden!
 Enrich your garden or patio with the Outdooroven Original.
 From bread rolls for breakfast to pizza or sparibs for dinner: the outdoor oven is a real all-rounder and contains an outdoor fireplace, oven and barbecue grill in one.
 So you can enjoy adventurous meals outdoors all year round.
 In summer with a cocktail and in winter with a hot chocolate.
 In the lower open compartment the wood fire is stoked.
 Above it is a compartment with a lockable flap, in which you can bake.
 The top of the Outdooroven is flat and warm enough for cooking.
 The outdoor oven easily reaches temperatures up to 350 degrees and is expandable with various accessories.
-This iconic design by Dick van Hoff is made of high-quality 3mm thick Corten steel and will last at least 10 years.
+This iconic design by Dick van Hoff is made of high-quality 3mm thick Corten steel.
 The outdoor oven comes complete with pizza stone, grill grid and 1 meter stove pipe.
 Complete your Outdooroven with various accessories.
 Light a fire, make some goodies in the outdoor oven and chat with your friends while enjoying the crackling wood fire in the background.

 €895.00